 - Full unit testing for API and auth features

-- UI needed some polish (naturally), but functionally complete
+- UI needed polish, but functionally complete

-# Why Conversion Projects Are Perfect for AI
+🗺️ Why Conversion Projects Are Perfect for AI

 Clear Source of Truth